 We are a leading global provider of solutions that advance the drug discovery and development process, including research models and associated services and outsourced preclinical services.
-We provide our products and services to global pharmaceutical and biotechnology companies, as well as government agencies, leading hospitals and academic institutions throughout the world in order to bring drugs to market faster and more efficiently.
+We provide our products and services to global pharmaceutical companies and biotechnology companies, as well as government agencies, and leading hospitals and academic institutions throughout the world in order to bring drugs to market faster and more efficiently.
 Our broad portfolio of products and services enables our customers to reduce costs, increase speed to market and enhance their productivity and effectiveness in drug discovery and development.
-We have built upon our core competency of laboratory animal medicine and science (research model technologies) to develop a diverse and growing portfolio of regulatory compliant preclinical services which address drug discovery and development in the preclinical arena.
-We have been in business for over 60 years and currently operate approximately 70 facilities in 16 countries worldwide.
+We have built upon our core competency of in vivo biology, including laboratory animal medicine and science (research model technologies) to develop a diverse and growing portfolio of regulatory compliant preclinical services which address drug discovery and development in the preclinical arena.
+We have been in business for over 60 years and currently operate approximately 68 facilities in 16 countries worldwide.

-The market for our goods and services continues to be in transition, and we are uncertain as to when the unfavorable market demand factors, which continue to negatively impact our results of operations, will abate.
-These market factors, which have existed since 2008, include: measured spending by major pharmaceutical and biotechnology companies due to the impact of the slower economy; significant impact from consolidations in the pharmaceutical and biotechnology industry; delays in customer decisions and commitments; tight cost constraints by our customers and recognition of excess preclinical capacity within our industry which has resulted in pricing pressure; a focus on late-stage (human) testing as customers endeavor to bring drugs further down the development pipeline to market; and the impact of healthcare reform initiatives.
-All of these ongoing factors contribute to demand uncertainty and have impacted sales in 2010.
-As we look forward, we continue to anticipate that demand, particularly for Preclinical Services, will eventually ramp up as our customers reinvigorate their early-stage drug development pipelines, continue to choose outsourcing of services to improve the effectiveness and cost efficiency of their drug development efforts, and reduce their internal capacity through closure of underutilized facilities.
-However, presently it is challenging to predict the timing associated with these drivers, which we anticipate will have a positive impact on our future results.
+The market for our goods and services appears to be stabilizing but we are uncertain as to when the unfavorable market factors, which continue to negatively impact our results of operations, will abate.
+These market factors, which have existed since 2008 include: measured research and development spending by major pharmaceutical and biotechnology companies due to the impact of the slower economy and a goal of reducing the cost of drug development; significant impact from consolidations in the pharmaceutical and biotechnology industry; significant patent expirations; delays in customer decisions and commitments; tight cost constraints by our customers and recognition of excess preclinical capacity within our industry which has resulted in pricing pressure; a focus on late-stage clinical testing as customers accelerate their efforts to bring drugs to market in the face of expiration of patents on branded drugs; and the impact of healthcare reform initiatives.
+All of these ongoing factors contribute to demand uncertainty and impacted sales in 2010 and continue to do so in 2011.

+As we look forward, we continue to anticipate that demand, particularly for Preclinical Services (PCS), will begin to ramp up as our customers reinvigorate their early-stage drug development pipelines, continue to choose outsourcing of services to improve the effectiveness and cost efficiency of their drug development efforts, and reduce their internal capacity through closure of underutilized facilities.
+We believe that increased focus on strategic outsourcing by our customers should result in the expansion of strategic relationships with a reduced and limited number of partners, which will drive demand for our services.
+We believe that the long-term drivers for our business as a whole will primarily emerge from our customers' continued demand for research models and services and regulatory compliant preclinical services, which are essential to the drug development process.
+However, presently it is challenging to predict the timing associated with these drivers.